When God Was a Woman Part 2: Lilith — The Untamed First Woman

 And I am free.

 Having held Lilith, we turn to Eve — the first woman of the Old Testament, written in the first millennium BCE.
-Where Lilith left to preserve selfhood and freedom, Eve will teach us what it costs to choose belonging.
+Where Lilith left to preserve selfhood and freedom, Eve will teach us what it costs to stay.

 Neither path is free of grief.